ThijsDeR/SDE_VierOpEenRij/README.md

 #### 2.3.2 State
 Decides which state the application part is in.

-In our Application, the loophandler has a state which defines which handler it uses for input.
+In our Application, the loopHandler has a state which defines which handler it uses for input.
 This uses the HandlerState interface to declare the methods, and uses the loopHandler's changeState function to change the application to a different handler.

 ## Authors
-* Thijs de rechter - *student* - [ThijsDeR](https://github.com/ThijsDeR/)
+* Thijs de Rechter - *student* - [ThijsDeR](https://github.com/ThijsDeR/)
 * Ivy Dekker - *student* - [Ivydk](https://github.com/Ivydk)